dirac-institute/middle-earth-docs/docs/user_accounts.rst

     I am a researcher working on causing a Mass Extinction Event with the Solar System Group under Morgoth Bauglir (cc'd in the email).
     Can I get access to Rubin Data access on Middle Earth?

-    Andrew Connolly (cc'd) can confirm I am listed in SITCOM-50 and have permissions to access Rubin embargoed data.
+    Andrew Connolly (cc'd) can confirm I am listed in SITCOM-50 and have permissions to access Rubin collaboration data.
     Thanks!

     Regards,